nikitapitliya006/COVID19-ReturnToWork/WebchatChannel/4-SendNotifications-AzureFunction.md

 # Step 4: Send automated notications to registered users

+**ARM template to deploy required Azure function apps coming up shortly**
 Pre-requisites:
-* All registered users should have provided a valid email address or mobile number to get notified with a link of the bot
+* All registered users should have provided a valid email address to get notified with a link of the bot
-* If SMS reminders are needed: setup Twilio connection, details [here](https://docs.microsoft.com/en-us/azure/connectors/connectors-create-api-twilio)
+* For info on sending SMS reminders, refer last section of this page.
+In this case, all registered users should provide a mobile number during registration.

 Azure functions are used to send automated notification either based on a
 1. HTTP trigger where administrator manually triggers the send notification function
 2. Recurrence based trigger to send notification at a specific pre-determined time interval

-In this GitHub repo, we provide an Azure function that will send notification at a recurrence.
+In this GitHub repo, we provide an Azure function that will send email notification at a recurrence.
 If you followed Step 3 - DataConnection with Azure function and created all the Azure functions, go to Azure portal -> BackToWorkFunctions -> Functions.
 You will see

 | Name                | Trigger  | Status     |